ponycloud/sparkle/doc/architecture.md

 the Twilight is running on.

-Messages from Sparkle do not need to include such identification, since there is at most one active Sparkle instance at any time.
+Messages from Sparkle do not need to include such identification, since there is at most one active Sparkle instance at a time.

 Example message from Sparkle to Twilight can look like this: